Utility Applications

 Substation Automation Support

 To support distribution substation automation, EIG’s power and energy meters support Modbus serial, Modbus over Ethernet, and DNP 3.0 for substation communication.
-Additionally, many EIG meters also support IEC 61850 for seamless integration into substation automation applications.
+Many EIG meters also support IEC 61850 for seamless integration into substation automation applications.
 The Nexus® 1450 and 1500+ meters also offer GOOSE reporting that can be used to capture waveform events from many different areas of the electrical grid.
 This capability supports post-event analysis, as well as real time awareness of conditions on the grid.

 Metering for Utilities